ShubhJ1999/test-project-fineprint/README.md

 **/Admin**

-Admin is Placement Portal consists:
+Admin in Placement Portal consists:

   1. Dashboard
      - Dashboard is designed to simple and userfriendly.